MicrosoftDocs/win32/desktop-src/Controls/tvm-selectitem.md

 <td>When a single item is selected, ensures that the treeview does not expand the children of that item.
 This is valid only if used with the TVGN_CARET flag. <br/>
 <blockquote>
 [!Note]<br />
 To use this flag, you must provide a manifest specifying Comclt32.dll version 6.0.
-For more information on manifests, see [Enabling Visual Styles](cookbook-overview.md).
+For more information on manifests, see <a href="cookbook-overview">Enabling Visual Styles</a>.
 </blockquote>
 <br/></td>
 </tr>